Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 Is DPA always the right move?

 No. DPA programs typically carry a slightly higher first-mortgage rate to fund the assistance.
-If you have most of your down payment saved already, taking a lower-rate conventional or FHA loan without DPA may save you more over the life of the loan.
+If you have most of your down payment saved already, a lower-rate conventional or FHA loan without DPA may save you more over the life of the loan.
+We'll tell you when down payment assistance isn't the best call.
 When NOT to use DPA →

 Ready to find out which program fits?